taketohealth/netlifyTest/updates/take2-health-partnering-with-lifestrands-genomics-to-offer-early-npc-detection-in-three-countries.md

 ---
-type: industry_information
+hide: false
 languages:
   - en
 cover: []
 date: 2021-07-06T00:00:00.000+08:00
 title: Take2 Health Partnering with LifeStrands Genomics to Serve Singapore, Malaysia, and Vietnam
 detail: Take2 Health and LifeStrands Genomics Pte.
 Ltd, a diagnostic service subsidiary wholly owned by the Pathology Asia Holdings Pte.
 Ltd, have jointly announced a partnership to distribute the Take2 Prophecy™ Test for Nasopharyngeal Cancer.
+type: industry_information
-href: ''
+href: ""
 slug: partner-lifestrands-genomics
-hide: false
+seoTitle: Business Expansion in Singapore, Malaysia and Vietnam|Take2 Health
+seoDescription: Take2 Health partnered with LifeStrands Genomics to offer NPC screening in Singapore, Malaysia, and Vietnam, improving public health through ground-breaking technologies.
 ---
 Take2 Health (“Take2”) and LifeStrands Genomics Pte.
 Ltd (“LifeStrands”), a diagnostic service subsidiary wholly owned by the Pathology Asia Holdings Pte.
 Ltd, have jointly announced a partnership to distribute the Take2 Prophecy™ Test for Nasopharyngeal Cancer (“NPC”), aiming at identifying early-stage NPC patients and thereby enabling timely diagnosis and treatments for patients.